This post may contain affiliate links. Read the full disclosure here.

 I have NEVER slept with my back facing my child while co-sleeping.
 I believe doing that disconnects you from your baby, makes it so you can’t see them, and also makes rolling back onto them a greater possibility.

 Sleeping in this position is also the most comforting way to sleep for your baby.
-Think of sleeping in a “C” position like your body acting as a DockATot or Snuggle Me.
-Being close to you, hearing and feeling your breathing and feeling your touch is going to allow your baby to feel safe and comfortable enough to have a good nights sleep.
+Think of the c curl co sleeping position like your body acting like a baby lounger.
+Being close to you, hearing and feeling your breathing, and feeling your touch is going to allow your baby to feel safe and comfortable enough to have a good night’s sleep.

 Anytime your baby is sleeping they should be sleeping on their back, whether they are bed-sharing with you or in a crib or bassinet.
 The only time is it safe to let your baby sleep on their stomach is if they are sleeping on your chest and you are awake.